 - Analysing formal consultation responses.

-- Working with the Law Commission including Head of Communications to organise publicity for our work; Economic Adviser to analyse the potential impact of reform options; and potentially Parliamentary Counsel to draft legislation.
+- Working with other professionals within the Law Commission including Head of Communications to organise publicity for our work; Economic Adviser to analyse the potential impact of reform options; and potentially Parliamentary Counsel to draft legislation.

 - Managing one or more Research Assistants.

 Lawyers Diversity Work Shadowing Scheme